Maintaining Student Status & Forms

 Please scroll down for more information on how to maintain your student status while studying at 51做厙.

-F-1 students are required to maintain full-time student status every semester they are studying in the United States.
-Undergraduate students are expected to complete a minimum of 12 hours of course work during the Fall and Spring semesters.
-Graduate students are expected to complete 9 or more hours of course work during the fall and spring semesters.
-Students may carry a less than full-time load for the reasons listed below:
+F-1 students must maintain full-time enrollment during each semester they study in the United States.
+Undergraduate students are required to complete a minimum of 12 credit hours of course work during the Fall and Spring semesters.
+Graduate students are expected to complete 9 or more credit hours of course work during the Fall and Spring semesters.
+Students may be permitted to enroll in fewer than the required credit hours under specific circumstances:

-• Summer vacation [8 CFR 214.2(f)(5)(iii)] During the summer, F-1 students are not required to be enrolled for any classes when the student is eligible and intends to register for the next term (i.e., summer cannot be student’s first semester).
-Students admitted in the summer must enroll full-time.
+• Summer vacation [8 CFR 214.2(f)(5)(iii)] During the summer, F-1 students are not required to enroll in any classes when the student is eligible and intends to register for the next term (i.e., summer cannot be student’s first semester).
+Students admitted in the summer must enroll full-time as specified above.

-• Graduate students on a teaching or research assistantship [8 CFR 214.2(f)(6)(i)(H)] Students who have received a teaching assistantship (TA) or research assistantship (RA) may enroll in less than 9 credit hours and be considered full-time.
-Requirement: Verification from the department that the student is an RA/TA and that the department academic policy allows RA/TAs to be classified as full-time when taking fewer than 9 semester hours.
+• Graduate students on a teaching or research assistantship [8 CFR 214.2(f)(6)(i)(H)] Students who have been awarded a Teaching Assistantship (TA) or Research Assistantship (RA) may be considered full-time even if enrolled in fewer than 9 credit hours.
+Requirement: Verification from their Department that the student is an RA/TA and that the department academic policy allows RA/TAs to be classified as full-time while enrolled in fewer than 9 credit hours.

-• Completion of course of study [8 CFR 214.2(f)(6)(iii)(C)] Students in their final semester will be considered full-time if fewer courses are needed to complete their degree requirements.
-If the student is not required to take 12 hours (UG) and 9 hours (GR), the DSO will report the student as maintaining full-time enrollment·
+• Completion of course of study [8 CFR 214.2(f)(6)(iii)(C)] Students in their final semester may be considered full-time even if enrolled in fewer credit hours than typically required, provided those courses are sufficient to complete their degree requirements.
+For example, if an UG student does not need to take 12 credit hours, or a GR student does not need to take 9 or more credit hours to graduate, the Designated School Official (DSO) may still report the student as maintaining full-time enrollment.

-• Medical problems [8 CFR 214.2(f)(6)(iii)(B)] Students who are compelled by illness or other medical conditions to interrupt or reduce a full course of study are considered to be in status during the illness or other medical condition.
-The student must resume a full course of study upon recovery.
-Requirement: Valid medical excuses must be documented with an official letter from a medical professional (e.g., U.S. medical doctor, licensed psychologist, etc.) that includes a brief diagnosis and a recommendation for the student to drop one or more classes.
-In addition, a medical reduced course load must be submitted to the ISSS Office for approval.
+• Medical problems [8 CFR 214.2(f)(6)(iii)(B)] Students who are compelled to interrupt or reduce their full course of study due to illness or other medical conditions may still be considered in valid F-1 status during the period of illness.
+Once recovered, the student must resume a full course of study.
+Requirement: A valid medical excuse must be documented with an official letter from a licensed U.S. medical physician, psychiatrist, or psychologist.
+The letter must include a brief diagnosis and a recommendation for the student to reduce their course load.
+In addition, a Medical Reduced Course Load Request must be submitted to the ISSS Office for approval.

 • Initial difficulties with the English Language or reading requirements (only during first semester)